spl1nes/cotdrank/README.md

 1. ELO/Glicko/Glicko2
 2. For visualization, we averaged the ELO of the last 10 COTD ratings (that is the 10 last played COTD by that player, not the 10 last days)
-3. Calculate the rating by letting every player in a COTD play against every other player (e.g. global place 64 one against global place 65 etc.)
+3. Calculate the rating by letting every player in a COTD play against every other player (e.g. global place 64 won against global place 65 etc.)
 4. Divide the calculated rating gain/loss by 10 to limit the gain/loss by 1/10-th.
 This leads to a more realistic gain/loss per COTD of 10 - 70 rating points.
 5. Set a maximum rating gain/loss of 300 per COTD (usually only relevant for the first 10 COTD matches)
 6. Limit the minimum ELO a player can have to 100.